pandodao/developers.pando.im/docs/guide/talkee.md

 ## Installation (Wordpress)

-If you are using Wordpress, We recommend using the [WPCode](https://wordpress.org/plugins/insert-headers-and-footers/) plugin to integrate Talkee.
+We have a Wordpress plugin for Talkee.
+You can install it from the Wordpress plugin directory.

+Alternatively, you can also install it manually by downloading the [zip file](https://github.com/pandodao/talkee-wordpress-plugin/archive/refs/heads/main.zip) from its [Github repository](https://github.com/pandodao/talkee-wordpress-plugin).

-Install WPCode, enable it.
-Then, go to the plugin settings page "Code Snippets -> Header & Footers", and add the following code to the `Header` section, which will fix some style glitches:
+The following code to the `CSS Overide` section, which will fix some style glitches:

 ```html
 <style>